As a writer, do you bond with the characters you invent for your stories? If not, here are some tips to make them come alive.

 By developing a backstory, readers can understand the reasons for emotional differences.
 Thus, they might even be drawn to someone who appears irrational.

 In non-linear mysteries, some characters have hidden personalities that become evident as plots build.
 So feelings for people can change.
 The dichotomy of emotions engages readers.
 When characters face challenges, readers begin to root for the ones they endear.

 Find a shocking news story or mystery.
 Change the names and fill in plausible events leading to a reasonable outcome.

 Lengthy stories with many scenes can involve a broad cast of characters.
 Some people are extras with a single line or two.
 Your key character descriptions will help you keep track of each person.

 When you’re near story completion, search and replace the placeholders with real names.
 In doing so, try to select names that do not end with an “s” to prevent awkward grammatical possessives.
-Otherwise you can search “s’s” to replace with “s’.”
+Otherwise, you can search “s’s” to replace it with “s’.”

 Endeavor to include clear distinction among names.
 Featuring an alliteration of character names like Mark, Marcus, Mary, and Mandy could cause you, as a writer, to assign lines to the wrong person.
 Even if you avoid this pitfall, readers may frequently regress to determine what is happening to whom.

 Longing for the characters you create means that you have done a good job of developing their personalities.
 It may even inspire you to pen the sequel that your readers desire.